ivans-innovation-lab/my-company-documentation/chapter1/architecture-patterns-and-best-practices.md

    This patterns yield equivalent results: a set of services organized around business concepts rather than technical concepts.

 3. A key feature of the microservice is the [Database per Service pattern](http://microservices.io/patterns/data/database-per-service.html).
 It’s alternative, the [Shared Database pattern](http://microservices.io/patterns/data/shared-database.html) is essentially an anti-pattern and best avoided.
 The Database per service pattern dramatically changes how you maintain data consistency and perform queries.
 You will need to use one of [event-driven architecture](http://microservices.io/patterns/data/event-driven-architecture.html) patterns such as [Transaction Log tailing](http://microservices.io/patterns/data/transaction-log-tailing.html) or [Event Sourcing](http://microservices.io/patterns/data/event-sourcing.html) to maintain data consistency.
 You will often need to implement queries using the [Command Query Responsibility Segregation \(CQRS\)](http://microservices.io/patterns/data/cqrs.html) pattern.

+Visit the [Microservices.io](http://microservices.io/) for more details about architecture patterns and how to apply them.
+It is brought to you by Chris Richardson.